javadazhancjiajia/ppmcs/README.md

 When conducting further data analysis, it is essential to pay attention to data format issues.

-Specifically, our implementation of the square wave mechanism is based on the reference from https://github.com/vvv214/LDP_Protocols.git.
+Specifically, the implementation of the Square Wave (SW) mechanism is referenced from https://github.com/vvv214/LDP_Protocols.git.